aieng-lab/math-mutator/README.md

-# TODO Introducing a Novel Framework for Modifying Mathematical Formulas: Developing Specialized Datasets for Language Model Training
+# MAMUT: A Novel Framework for Modifying Mathematical Formulas for the Generation of Specialized Datasets for Language Model Training
 > Jonathan Drechsel, Anja Reusch, Steffen Herbold

-This repository contains the official source code for the dataset generation of TODO
+This repository contains the official source code for the dataset generation of [MAMUT: A Novel Framework for Modifying Mathematical Formulas for the Generation of Specialized Datasets for Language Model Training](todo).

+This repository contains the code for generating the datasets, including preprocessing of the original [AMPS](https://github.com/hendrycks/math) and [ARQMath](https://github.com/ARQMath/ARQMathCode) datasets, formula filtering, extraction, validation, and more.
+The framework responsible for generating equivalent and falsified versions of mathematical formulas is available in [this SymPy fork](https://github.com/jdrechsel13/sympy-random-LaTeX).

 ## Install